equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 * https://divshot.com/blog/tips/using-a-chromebook-for-web-development/
 * https://medium.com/@martinmalinda/ultimate-guide-for-web-development-on-chromebook-part-1-crouton-2ec2e6bb2a2d#.r7bn4vqpx

-...I just though I'll bring to comunity another article with my experience from diferent angle.
+...I just though I'll bring to community another article with my experience from diferent angle.

 If you had by any chance red my previous blog posts before you may know that I'm a Full Stack Ruby on Rails Developer.
-I daily write tone of code on both Backend & Frontend side + butload of DevOps.
+I daily write tone of code on both Backend & Frontend side + but load of DevOps.
 I'm a huge proponent of testing, TDD, BDD, CI tools.
 I even do some level of UX design, wireframing + some level of design alterations (we call those people Photoshop guys)